Stored data

 Curator inboxes

 In ClauseBuddy, so-called "curators" automatically get an inbox, where messages are being stored that get sent by other users.
-Those messages contain a timestamp, title, note, language, body (usually some interesting new clause) and the name of the sender.
+Those messages contain a timestamp, title, note, language, body (usually some interesting new clause or feedback related to a certain clause or template) and the name of the sender.

 Legal guides